 - Motor vehicle theft, 236.9 cases for every 100,000 people

-In 2017, the nation saw a 0.2% decline in crime across the country compared to the crime rates from 2016.
-However, this is not as good of news as it sounds like at face value.
-Even with this decrease in crime in mind, there were still over seventeen thousand murders in the country, which amounts to approximately 5.3 deaths per 100,000 people.
+In 2017, the nation saw a 0.2% decline in crime across the country than the crime rates from 2016.
+However, this is not as good of news as it sounds at face value.
+Even with this decrease, there were still over seventeen thousand murders in the country, approximately 5.3 deaths per 100,000 people.

-Crime rates vary significantly between states based on a number of factors, including population density and economic factors.
+Crime rates vary significantly between states based on several factors, including population density and economic factors.

 States with the Lowest Crime Rates

-New Hampshire has the third-lowest crime rate in the United States of 173.2 incidents per 100,000.
-New Hampshire’s safest cities boast crime rates that are less than 100 incidents per 100,000 people.
+New Hampshire has the second-lowest crime rate in the United States of 1,361.76 incidents per 100,000.
+New Hampshire's safest cities boast crime rates that are less than 100 incidents per 100,000 people.
 New Hampshire, however, does have a higher-than-average reported rape rate of 49.4 per 100,000 people.
 Researchers are not sure whether this reflects a culture of sexual assault or a culture of accurate reporting.

 States with the Highest Crime Rates

 The District of Columbia has the highest crime rate in the United States of 5,416.09 incidents per 100,000 people.
 Violent crime in D.C. averages more than twice the average rate.
 In 2018, the violent crime rate was 995.9 per 100,000, while the national average was 368.9 per 100,000.
 While overall crime is decreasing in D.C., the murder rate is going up.
 From 2019 to 2020, homicides increased by 18%, while overall crime decreased by 19%.